Buying the Right Survival Backpack

 So in conjunction with focusing on food, water, first aid, tools and the other supplies you need, you also need to place equal focus on the bag you’re using to carry it all.

-Check out www.1800prepare.com to find out if you have everything you need to save your family in any type of emergency situation.
-They have everything you need from food to personal safety covered, make sure you do to.
+Check out Nitro-Pak to find out if you have everything you need to save your family in any type of emergency situation.
+They have everything you need from food to personal safety covered, so make sure you do to.

 • Duffel bag: Even a heavy-duty duffel bag makes for an awkward survival kit backpack.
 It might be able to hold your items securely without fear of damage, but if you’re dealing with a bag in excess of 30 pounds, carrying this by hand is going to quickly become tiring.
 You want something with shoulder straps.
 (There are some shoulder optional models available, however.)

 • Drag bag: You won’t know the terrain you’ll need to carry the bag over, so dragging may be out of the question.
 You could lose your bag, damage it, or have to abandon it altogether.